The curve cone of almost complex 4-manifolds: The Cone Theorem

 Next we will prove the first two statements of Theorem \ref{coneintro}, the cone theorem.

 \begin{theorem} Let $(M, J)$ be a tamed almost complex $4$-manifold.
-Then where $L_i\subset M$ are countably many smooth irreducible rational curves such that $-3\le K\cdot [L_i]<0$ which span the extremal rays $\mathbb R^+[L_i]$ of $\overline{A}_J(M)$.
+Then where $L_i\subset M$ are countably many smooth irreducible rational curves such that $-3\le K_J \cdot [L_i]<0$ which span the extremal rays $\mathbb R^+[L_i]$ of $\overline{A}_J(M)$.

-Moreover, for any $J$-almost K\"ahler symplectic form $\omega$ and any given $\epsilon>0$, there are only finitely many extremal rays with $(K+\epsilon[\omega])\cdot [L_i]\le 0$. \end{theorem} \begin{proof} We first prove our statement of extremal rays $\mathbb R^+[L_i]$.
+Moreover, for any $J$-almost K\"ahler symplectic form $\omega$ and any given $\epsilon>0$, there are only finitely many extremal rays with $(K_J+\epsilon[\omega])\cdot [L_i]\le 0$. \end{theorem} \begin{proof} We first prove our statement about the extremal rays $\mathbb R^+[L_i]$.
 When $M$ is not rational or ruled, then Lemma \ref{Kod>0} verifies our claim.
-Especially, $L_i$ are finitely many rational curves with $K\cdot [L_i]=-1$.
+Especially, $L_i$ are finitely many rational curves with $K_J\cdot [L_i]=-1$.

-In general, let $C$ be an irreducible curve with $K\cdot [C]<0$.
+In general, let $C$ be an irreducible curve with $K_J\cdot [C]<0$.
 By Proposition \ref{SW}, we have $SW([C])\neq 0$.
 Hence for any tamed almost complex structure $J$, there is a (possibly reducible) subvariety in class $[C]$ by Taubes' SW=Gr and Gromov compactness.
 Especially, it is true for a projective variety.

-Now, assume $C$ is an irreducible curve with $g_J([C])>0$ and $K\cdot [C]<0$, or $g_J([C])=0$ and $K\cdot [C]< -3$ on a rational or ruled surface.
+Now, assume $C$ is an irreducible curve with $g_J([C])>0$ and $K\cdot [C]<0$, or $g_J([C])=0$ and $K_J\cdot [C]< -3$ on a rational or ruled surface.
 We want to show that $[C]$ cannot span an extremal ray of the curve cone (we will say $[C]$ is not extremal for simplicity).
 We divide our discussion into the following cases.

 {\bf Case 1: Irrational ruled surfaces} \\

 $\bullet$ $M=\Sigma_h\times S^2$, $h> 1$, and its blowups \\